 Wound Healing and Surgical Recovery

 Non-healing wounds are among the FDA-approved indications for HBOT, and for good reason.
 Hyperbaric oxygen therapy for wound healing works by delivering oxygen to tissues where blood supply has been compromised.
 This is particularly valuable for diabetic lower extremity wounds, where poor circulation creates a challenging healing environment.
+Crush injuries are one of the other approved options for HBOT that we've had great success with.

 Our chiropractic services team can help coordinate your care and determine whether HBOT fits into your recovery plan.